edmonl/demo-webpack-terser-issue/README.md

 # Build
-Run `npm install` to install dev dependencies.
+Run `npm ci` to install dev dependencies.
 Run `npm run build` to bundle with webpack.
 The bundled output is `dist/index.js`.

+Contrived dependencies are put into `modules` for demonstration purposes, and this is necessary to trigger the minification bug.
+In real projects, dependencies in `modules` should be installed by `npm` and put into `node_modules`.

 # Run
 Though the bundle is targeted to browers, it also can be run in Node.js.
 Simply run `node dist`.